 I am always informally assessing students as I listen to them during our daily vocabulary lessons.
 I formally assess students every other Friday.
 They are assessed on two weeks worth of words.
 I have found that testing over ten words, rather than just five, makes the assessment more meaningful and requires students to remember the words longer.
 Questions are multiple choice and fill in the blank.
 It makes it easy for me to grade and doesn’t take long for students to complete.
 The questions ask about definitions, synonyms, antonyms and using the words in sentences.
 The varied skills still challenge my students.

 At the end of our unit, during the 9th week, we review all 40 of the words from the unit.
 At the end of the 9th week, students take a summative assessment.
 I want to be certain that my students are retaining all of this information and not just learning it for the week.
 This same assessment can be used as a pretest at the beginning of the unit as well.
 It is challenging, but my students have been very successful!

 Throughout the course of our vocabulary unit, I think it is very important to track each student’s progress.
-This helps me to decide what students need extra help or which word cards to use during the next game or social.
+This helps me to decide which students need extra help and which word cards to use during the next game or social.
 I can strategically give a student the word that they missed on their last assessment!
-I also want students to know which words they need more practice with.
+Tracking data also lets students know which words they need more practice with.